saasaa831/behave_pom/README.md

 # Design Pattern used is Python Behave Page Object model.
-1. Test project based on this Test file Test project.pdf (Pls see attached for ref)
+1. Test project based on this Test file Sample Test project.pdf (Pls see attached for ref)

 Selenium webdriver , python , behave
 install latest Python or above 3.4.2 and all libraries installed with the pip